Melba (apple)

 Melba is a Canadian cultivar of domesticated apple, which was developed by W. T. Macoun at the Central Experimental Farm, in Ottawa, Ontario by crossing a McIntosh with a Liveland Raspberry apple.
 It has a yellow skin washed with crimson colour.
 Flesh is extremely white, firm and crisp.
 Flavor is sweet with hints of tart.
-There is also a Red Melba mutation which is more red coloured, and is ripening later in season.
+There is also a Red Melba (a.k.a.
+Melred) mutation which is more red coloured, flesh firmer, and is ripening a few days later in season.

 This tree is very productive and can bear fruit at a young age, but has a biennial tendency and early harvest.
 Need high skill gardening but highly rewarded.
 It is mainly used for fresh eating.